 What is a repentant lifestyle?
 To answer this question, let us go back to when we were born again; to when after repenting we were baptized in the name of Jesus Christ for the forgiveness of our sins, and filled with the Holy Ghost (Holy Spirit), speaking in tongues as the Spirit gave the utterance (Acts 2:38, 2:4).
-At that moment, we were no longer in bondage to the devil (Hebrews 2:14, 15, Galatians 5:1), but instead freed from the sins (Romans 6:22, 8:2) we used to commit.
-In fact we became new creatures in Christ:
+At that moment, we were no longer in bondage to the devil (Hebrews 2:14, 15, Galatians 5:1), but instead freed from the sins (Romans 6:22, 8:2) we previously committed.
+In fact, we became new creatures in Christ:

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new (2 Corinthians 5:17).

 Yes, we shouted for joy, danced to the Lord, and loved being free of our sinful nature.
 Then one day, it could have been the next day, week, month, or year, whatever, we sinned and we knew that we had sinned.
 Many of us thank God that we had a pastor that told us that if this happens, that we need to come to an altar of repentance and repent of our sins because with repentance, His grace is sufficient.

 Does this mean it is alright to willfully sin because His grace will cover us after we have repented?
 Of course not!
 How do we know that?
 Well, the Apostle Paul asked that question the Epistle to the Romans and responded "God forbid" (Romans 6:1-2, Romans 6:15).
 But will we sin anyway?
 The answer is "yes'.
 The only human that never sinned, even though He was tempted just like we are was Jesus (2 Corinthians 5:21, Hebrews 4:15).
 The Apostle John teaches us: